BIRD-Laboratories/MLPScaling/README.md

 ## 11/25.5/24
 I have gotten the training script to run.
 I am deciding to leave the syncing issues for later and my run has finally start, about on time to be on schedule for everything else.
 I used tmux so that I can exit the SSH without any issues.
 I will be starting a prelim report and hopefully finishing it soon.
 20:08 it seems training doesn't really work (?)
 I might have set the learning late too low.

+## 11/26/24
+I got experimental data in and it is on my local drive.
+For now I am taking a break.